 Career placement involves the preparation of students for entering the job market or continuing their education upon graduation.
 After determining a student's career pathway, the counselor will work with each student to seek internships, locate employment, and enroll in dual credit/articulation opportunities.
-Additional resources are maintained under the "Counseling" section of the NCC website: www.nicholscareercenter.org.
+Additional resources are maintained under the "Counseling" section of the NCC website..